-Over the past decade it has become increasingly clear that children are able to engage in sophisticated counterfactual reasoning between four and six years of age.
+Over the past decade, it has become increasingly clear that children are able to engage in sophisticated counterfactual reasoning between 4 and 6 years of age.
 Most accounts of children's failures have focused on the idea that, prior to whatever age of success is found, they simply do not engage in counterfactual simulation.
-Here, we find that children's responses are systematic and consistent with counterfactual simulation, but that there may be developmental differences in what counterfactual possibilities children consider.
-Understanding why and how children's counterfactual simulations differ from those of adults will not only help us understand the development of children's more general reasoning abilities, it will help us understand the process of counterfactual simulation itself.
+Here, we find that children's responses are systematic and consistent with counterfactual simulation but that there may be developmental differences in what counterfactual possibilities children consider.
+Understanding why and how children's counterfactual simulations differ from those of adults will help us understand not only the development of children's more general reasoning abilities but also the process of counterfactual simulation itself.